Use visuals to improve your strategic analysis

 3. Porter’s Five Forces—This diagram looks at five forces of power within your business and where your company’s competitive position currently lies.
 By examining the supplier power, competitive rivalry, threats of substitution, buyer power, and the threats of new entry, you can determine where your business sits in the market.

 Great for: Understanding what happens if your business brings a new product to market, implements a new strategy, or branches into a different arena.

 4. BCG Matrix—A BCG matrix is a growth share matrix, and it examines the life cycle of products.
-This is useful for businesses that want to understand how well their products are performing: low growth, high share products are the most valuable and low share, low growth products are poor performers.
+This is useful for businesses that want to understand how well their products are performing: high growth, high share products are the most valuable and low share, low growth products are poor performers.

 Great for: Knowing which products to focus on and which to discontinue.

 5. Roadmaps—Roadmaps aren’t just for cars: they can be invaluable for businesses, too.
 Roadmaps show exactly how your business needs to get to where it wants to go, and it’s laid out in a clear, concise way that anyone can understand.